yackmckee/spdb/protocol.md

 +------------+-------------+-------------+------------+
 ```

 EndpointID's are sorted by path length in the seeking-queue.
-When a EndpointID is added to the seek-queue, its hop counter is incremented by a random value in [1,16], and its path length is set to ((old path length)\*(old hop count) + ((neighbor path length)\*(random integer in [1,16])))/(new hop length).
+When an EndpointID is added to the seek-queue, its hop counter is incremented by a random value in [1,16], and its path length is set to ((old path length)\*(old hop count) + ((neighbor path length)\*(random integer in [1,16])))/(new hop length).
 Both are intialized to 0.
-The neighbor path length should be the round-trip time of the last ANNOUNCE ping that was sent, in milliseconds.
+The neighbor path length should be the round-trip time of the last ANNOUNCE ping that was sent, in centiseconds(units of 10 milliseconds).

 ---